Ex-Bank of England deputy in talks for Visa Europe CEO job - report

 A Visa Europe spokeswoman declined to comment on the report.

-(Reporting by Michael Holden; Editing by Helen Popper)
+Reporting by Michael Holden; Editing by Helen Popper